Outreach

 Bacteriophages, viruses that infect bacteria, exist in every place on earth where bacteria live.
 Since bacteria are so numerous on the planet, phages can be isolated from nearly anywhere—even student’s samples from outdoor spaces in their local community.

-This is precisely what a cohort of 21 high school students investigated this summer at Lawrence Berkeley National Laboratory as a part of the Berkeley Lab Director’s Apprenticeship Program (BLDAP).
+As a part of the Berkeley Lab Director’s Apprenticeship Program (BLDAP), a cohort of 21 high school students investigated bacteriophages during the summer of 2024 at Lawrence Berkeley National Laboratory.
 BLDAP is a project-based high school STEM (Science Technology Engineering Mathematics) program designed to help 10th and 11th grade students from local public high schools develop 21st century skills, learn about Berkeley Lab’s research activities, receive college and career guidance, and develop a STEM network in a real-life work environment.
-BLDAP seeks to remove systemic barriers, such as a lack of access to professional networks and work-based opportunities, by providing strong connections to the scientific community at Berkeley Lab.

 Phage Foundry team members from the Mutalik Lab (Vivek Mutalik, principal investigator; Denish Piya, project scientist; Hemaa Selvakumar, postdoctoral researcher; Mohamad Alayouni, research associate; Madeline Svab, undergraduate researcher; and Isabella Murray, undergraduate researcher) led participants through an intensive, hands-on, multi-week program, titled the “Isolation of Novel Bacteriophages from Environmental Samples,” focused on phage education and wet lab techniques at Berkeley Lab in June – July 2024.